‘The commentator must say what the picture doesn’t’ – A brief guide to David Coleman’s World of Football annuals

 These annuals are a great snapshot of football in the late 1960’s and early 1970’s.

 There was actually one more football annual which appeared in 1970.
 Purnell had produced an annual to preview the 1966 World Cup Finals in England and in 1970, they published another one but this time included David Coleman’s name in the title, although there wasn’t any content specifically from Coleman himself;

 Coleman had appeared in a boys’ annual before his World of Football titles began.

 Back in 1960, we see him as editor of the Grandstand TV Book of All Sports.

 General sports annuals like this one had been quite popular alongside all the football titles in the 1950’s with titles like, The Big Book of Sports, the News Chronicle Boys’ Book of All Sports, Raymond Glendinning’s Book of Sport for Boys, the Eagle Sports annual and Every Book of Sport for Boys.

-Although they covered many sports, these annuals usually had good football and cricket content.
+Although they covered many sports, these annuals usually had good and reasonably heavy football and cricket content.